 nick joined Watsi on March 30th, 2013.
-Six years ago, nick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. nick's most recent donation supported Jane, a loving and hard-working mother from Philippines, to fund a thyroidectomy so she can finally feel herself again.
+Seven years ago, nick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. nick's most recent donation supported Lwin, a 37-year-old woman from Thailand, to fund heart surgery.

 Jane is a loving mother from the Philippines.
 She has an adorable 8-month-old baby boy.
 Jane works as as a municipal administrative aide, while her husband works as a contractual college teacher.
 However, even with their combined salaries, they still cannot afford to cover her medical treatment.
 In 2019, Jane began to experience troubling symptoms, including a painful, palpable mass on her neck.
 She was diagnosed with a nodular goiter, which is a solid or fluid-filled lump that forms within the thyroid.
 However, due to financial constraints, she opted to take the doctor’s prescribed medicine to alleviate the symptoms instead of having the surgery she needs.
 Fortunately, our medical partner, World Surgical Foundation Philippines, is helping Jane finally undergo treatment.
 She is scheduled for a thyroidectomy on May 3rd at Our Lady of Peace Hospital.
 Surgeons will remove all or part of her thyroid gland.
 This procedure will cost $1323, and she and her family need help raising money for this life-changing care.
 “Once this surgery is done, I won’t have to endure this pain.
 Thank you World Surgical Foundation Philippines and Watsi for this opportunity to be treated.
 Now, we don't have to worry about where to get the money for my treatment,” Jane shared with relief.